Life insurance: Insurance vs assurance

 The specific uses of the terms "insurance" and "assurance" are sometimes confused.
 In general, in jurisdictions where both terms are used, "insurance" refers to providing coverage for an event that might happen (fire, theft, flood, etc.), while "assurance" is the provision of coverage for an event that is certain to happen.
 In the United States, both forms of coverage are called "insurance" for reasons of simplicity in companies selling both products.
 By some definitions, "insurance" is any coverage that determines benefits based on actual losses whereas "assurance" is coverage with predetermined benefits irrespective of the losses incurred.

 Life insurance may be divided into two basic classes: temporary and permanent; or the following subclasses: term, universal, whole life, and endowment life insurance.

 Term insurance

-Term assurance provides life insurance coverage for a specified term (usually 10-30 years).
-The policy does not accumulate cash value and is significantly less expensive than a permanent policy with an equivalent death benefit but will increase in cost with age.
+Term assurance provides life insurance coverage for a specified term (usually 10–30 years).
+Term life insurance policies do not accumulate cash value, but are significantly less expensive than permanent life insurance policies with equivalent face amounts.
 Policyholders can save to provide for increased term premiums or decrease insurance needs (by paying off debts or saving to provide for survivor needs).

 Mortgage life insurance insures a loan secured by real property and usually features a level premium amount for a declining policy face value because what is insured is the principal and interest outstanding on a mortgage that is constantly being reduced by mortgage payments.
 The face amount of the policy is always the amount of the principal and interest outstanding that are paid should the applicant die before the final installment is paid.